kurt980/HistoFlight2023/doc/Database Design.md

     <img src="./images/query1.png" width=60% height=60%>
 </p>

-### Advanced Query 2: get daily average flight price for each destination in a range of dates
+### Advanced Query 2: Find flights cheaper than average
     -- Find the average price for tickets bought on the last date of our available data, on flights departing from LAX to SFO from 2022-11-8 to 2022-11-12, and find all the flight information for flights that are cheaper than this average price